Social Liberal Party (Brazil): History

 PSL was originally founded on 30 October 1994 by businessman Luciano Bivar as a social liberal party.
 It was registered on the Superior Electoral Court on 2 June 1998.

 In the 2002 legislative elections, PSL won 1 out of 513 seats in the Chamber of Deputies and no seats in the Federal Senate.
 In the 2006 legislative elections, the party won no seats in the Chamber of Deputies or the Federal Senate.
 In the 2010 legislative elections, PSL won 1 seat in the Chamber of Deputies and no seats in the Federal Senate, maintaining the same results in the 2014 legislative elections.

-In 2015, PSL underwent a reform led by the internal social liberal wing Livres, with names such as political scientist Fábio Ostermann and journalist Leandro Narloch reinforcing the party's affiliation with social liberal policies.
+In 2015, through the initiative of Bivar's son, Sérgio Bivar, the PSL underwent a reform led by the internal social liberal wing Livres, with names such as political scientist Fábio Ostermann and journalist Leandro Narloch reinforcing the party's affiliation with social liberal policies.
 PSL also supported the impeachment of former president Dilma Rousseff.

+In 2017, the only elected federal deputy of the party, Alfredo Kaefer, was expelled from the party after pressure from Livres for voting in favor of a legislation that would negatively affect Ridesharing apps like Uber and Cabify by classifying them as public transportation.
+Before the vote, Livres had taken a firm stance against the legislation, arguing that regulation would negatively restrict the market.
+Kaefer, who identified himself as "economically liberal but socially conservative", claimed the group was "hijacking" the party and confusing "liberty with libertinism."

 On 5 January 2018, conservative and former Social Christian politician Jair Bolsonaro became a member of the party, which prompted the Livres wing to leave the party in protest of Bolsonaro's social conservative views.
 After the exit of Livres, the party followed a national conservative path, changed its colors from purple to the more nationalist blue, yellow and green (the colors of Brazil's flag) and since then has discussed a name change either to Republicans (Republicanos) or Mobilize (Mobiliza).
 On 5 March 2018, Bivar stepped down from party's presidency and Gustavo Bebianno was appointed as acting president.

 Bolsonaro eventually became PSL's nominee for the 2018 presidential election, exceeding polling forecasts to receive 46% of the popular vote in the first round.
 Bolsonaro's coattails helped elect 52 deputies and 4 senators from PSL, which made it the second largest political party in the post-2018 Chamber of Deputies.
 It also became the largest single party in the legislative assemblies of both Rio de Janeiro and São Paulo.
 On 28 October 2018, Bolsonaro was elected president with 55.13% of the votes, defeating Workers' Party's Fernando Haddad.
 He took office on 1 January 2019.

 On 29 October 2018, Bivar was re-appointed as party's president.
 On 12 November 2019, Bolsonaro announced his departure from the party following disagreements with the national executive.
+However, a lot of Bolsonaro supporters stayed on PSL and the party tried to court members of the Free Brazil Movement.